David Lombardi: Reception

 In 2012, Lombardi was listed as one of the top 20 newscasters covering college sports in North America by the Sportcasters Talent Agency.

 In June 2022, Lombardi received attention for being one of the pundits that correctly predicted that the 49ers Deebo Samuel would re-sign to the 49ers while Jimmy Garoppolo was on the roster.
 He provided frequent first-hand updates on the health status of the players.

-Lombardi's most controversial prediction which proved true occurred in 2021.
-He predicted the 49ers would choose Trey Lance and not Mac Jones as their quarterback pick.
-He was credited by SFGate as being one of three reporters to make the correct prediction, as the overwhelming majority believed Jones would receive the nod.
+Lombardi's most controversial prediction that proved true occurred in 2021.
+He predicted the 49ers would select Trey Lance and not Mac Jones in the 2021 NFL draft.
+SFGate credited Lombardi as being one of three reporters to make the correct prediction, as the overwhelming majority believed Jones would receive the nod.

 In May 2024, Lombardi's 'data-driven' approach was analyzed by pundit Sauvik Banerjee.
 Banerjee devoted an article to Lombardi's methodology behind the determination that Brock Purdy is a stronger quarterback than Jordan Love.

 He was also profiled in an episode of the Paper Trail podcast in 2024.

 David Lombardi's work was analyzed in a January 2024 piece by Eric Ting of SFGate.
 Ting took issue with Lombardi for praising Brock Purdy excessively.
-Ting stated that "It might seem dramatic to blame a single writer for an entire ecosystem of takes.
+Ting wrote that "It might seem dramatic to blame a single writer for an entire ecosystem of takes.
 But Lombardi has become the conductor of the out-of-control Purdy hype train, and he drives the train in a manner that's downright offensive to neutral observers."
 A different SFGate journalist, Gabe Fernandez, had previously criticized Lombardi, in an article devoted to him, for apparently using incorrect statistics to back up his pro-Purdy arguments.
 However, in September 2024, Purdy himself cited the same metrics Lombardi had previously mentioned and encouraged the media to fact check the numbers.
-A fact check from radio station KNBR verified the numbers and Fernandez wrote this gave Lombardi "validation" on the issue.
+A fact check from radio station KNBR verified the numbers, and Fernandez wrote this gave Lombardi "validation" on the issue.
 Lombardi's coverage of Purdy received further attention in early November of 2022.
 Lombardi attributes some of the 'unfounded' criticism of Purdy to his nickname, "Mr. Irrelevant".
 This nickname is given to the last pick of an NFL draft.
-In a series of tweets, Lombardi stated that "draftism" has distorted the perception of quarterbacks, and pointed out the difference in salary between Purdy ($3.7M over 4 years) and fellow quarterback CJ Stroud (approximately 10 times that of Purdy) who was an early draft pick.
+In a series of tweets, Lombardi stated that "draftism" has distorted the perception of quarterbacks, and pointed out the difference in salary between Purdy ($3.7M over 4 years) and fellow quarterback C. J. Stroud (approximately 10 times that of Purdy) who was an early draft pick.